 Hours, Fees, and Special Equipment

 The meeting rooms are available Monday through Friday from 9:30AM to 10PM, and Saturday until 5:00PM.
-Meetings after hours and on Sundays are at the discretion of the Library Director.
+Meetings after hours are at the discretion of the Library Director.

 In the event Police and Fire Department response occurs due to entry into restricted areas of the building, the organization holding the meeting will be held responsible for any costs incurred.